2015 Trollhättan school attack: Aftermath and reactions

+Gathering at Medborgarplatsen to honor the victims of the attack a week after.

 On the morning of 23 October, a day after the attack, Swedish police and media confirmed that the attack had "racist motives" and that it was a "hate crime".
 Niclas Hallgren, the city's police chief, stated that all of the victims of the attack were "dark-skinned".
 Head of Investigation, Thord Haraldsson said that CCTV footage showed that Pettersson spared the lives of students with white skin.
 The initial police investigation concluded that Pettersson was motivated by opposition to immigration and had chosen the school as his target due to its location in a neighbourhood with a high immigrant population.

 After the news of the attack, Prime Minister Stefan Löfven travelled to Trollhättan, calling it a "black day" for the country.
 Minister for Integration Anders Ygeman wrote on Twitter: "It is with sadness and dismay I received the news of the attack on the school in Trollhättan.
 My thoughts go to the victims and their families".
 King Carl XVI Gustaf said that the royal family received the news "with great dismay and sadness".

 During the days leading up to Halloween, there were reports of people wearing suspicious outfits or brandishing weapons, which were discovered to be people celebrating Halloween.
 The police warned the public not to carry imitation weapons with their Halloween costumes, to avoid potentially dangerous misunderstandings.
 Kronan school remained closed until 2 November, when it reopened with higher security.

 On 29 September 2017, a book about the attack was published, Det som aldrig fick ske.
 The book contained information about the attack previously unavailable to the public, including a message Pettersson sent to an online friend before the attack that the Pettersson family did not know about.
 The author, Åsa Erlandsson, spoke to the brother of Pettersson.
 Erlandsson won the Stora Journalistpriset for the book.

+Copycat attacks

 On 15 March 2019, two consecutive mass shootings occurred in a terrorist attack on two mosques in Christchurch, New Zealand, where 51 people were killed and 40 others were injured.
-The perpetrator behind the shootings mentioned Pettersson in his manifesto and declared his support for him, in addition to writing Petterson's name on one of his guns.
+The perpetrator behind the shootings mentioned Pettersson in his manifesto and declared his support for him, in addition to writing Pettersson's name on one of his guns.

+On 21 August 2026, an 18-year-old man armed with a sword entered Brinellskolan, a school in Fagersta, Västmanland County, Sweden.
+The attack left one person dead and three others injured.
+According to Aftonbladet, the suspect wore black clothing, a helmet, and a face covering.
+Some reports compared his clothing to that worn by Pettersson.